Author of this article: Andreas Soller

 I usually start with a short brainstorming exercise on the expected outcomes with team members or the people for whom I design the workshop.
 The outcomes can still evolve during the process but it is crucial to start with a first working hypothesis.

 (To start with the deliverables and not the goal might sound like a chicken egg problem.
 If the objective is already set, this is also a valid starting point.
-My experience taught me to start with the deliverables as the goal is often still a little bit foggy, especially when there are various people involved.
-In such scenarios it helps to first make it more concrete before you phrase the more generic goal.)
+My experience taught me to start nevertheless with the deliverables as this helps also to validate the intended workshop goal right away.)

 If the workshop is for example about knowledge exchange / teaching you will adjust those questions: